rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

-In order to aid in performance optimization and debugging, all compute intensive libcudf functions should have a corresponding NVTX range. libcudf has a convenience macro `CUDF_FUNC_RANGE()` that will automatically annotates the lifetime of the enclosing function and uses the function's name as the name of the NVTX range.
+In order to aid in performance optimization and debugging, all compute intensive libcudf functions should have a corresponding NVTX range. libcudf has a convenience macro `CUDF_FUNC_RANGE()` that automatically annotates the lifetime of the enclosing function and uses the function's name as the name of the NVTX range.
 For more information about NVTX, see [here](https://github.com/NVIDIA/NVTX/tree/dev/c).